SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 **Parity**: if used, this must be set up in the same way on both the sender and receiver.
 It adds an additional bit to each character which is used to verify that the character was received correctly.
 This is far from foolproof - it's very good at catching single bit errors caused by noise, but errors that flip two bits (or, in fact, any even number of bits) will not be caught).
 To conform to the behavior of the standard Arduino Serial implementation, unlike framing errors, if a parity error is detected, the character, known to be erroneous, is discarded.

 **Stop Bits**: Since the idle state and a stop bit are both HIGH, using 2 stop bits is equivalent to pausing for an extra bit period between each character sent.
-The transmitting device might be configured to use 2 stop bits if it is communicating with a device that is using a softweare serial implementation or that struggles to keep up with serial data for some other reason (for example, if it needs some time to process each incoming byte), or to help mitihate issues caused by a baud rate mismatch that's just on the edge of working (many parts - though not the AVRs) can use 1.5 stop bits, often for this reason - it helps ensure that if the receiver's clock is running a bit slower than the transmitter's clock, the next start bit won't come before it's ready.
-The stop bit setting is only used by the transmitter.
+This is of great utility (necessity, often) in two situations:
+1. When required by the receiving device according to it's documentation.
+Some devices (particularly ones with software serial implementations) need an extra moment to set themselves back up for the next byte.
+An extra stop bit gives them that chance (normally, in software serial, you stop sampling when you read in the middle of the stop bit, and try to dothat cleanup in the remaining 1.5 bit periods), otherwise these marginal software serial implementations would struggle with twp consecutive characters.
+2. When you are using non-ideal clock source, *and* you wish to send long blocks of continuous data (including excessively verbose console logging.
+Note: Unless you broke into God's stock room and style some His clock generators (He won't be happy when he finds out, which he already did because he's omniscient - so you can't hide, and he's omnipotent, so you can't run.
+Overall, stealing stuff from God(s) is not recommended - didn't work for Prometheus, and it won't work for you.

 These basic options all conveniently reside in a single register.